reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

       role: user
       password: bookpass
 ````
-For Spring Security to utilise these credentials, we will customize the `UserDetailsService` as :
+For Spring Security to utilize these credentials, we will customize `UserDetailsService` as :
 ````java
 @Bean
     public UserDetailsService userDetailsService() {